Andy-Python-Programmer/aero/README.md

 - Symmetric Multiprocessing (SMP)
 - On-demand paging

+# Goals

+* Creating a modern, safe, beautiful and fast operating system.
+* Targetting modern 64-bit architectures and CPU features.
+* Good source-level compatibility with Linux so we can port programs over easily.
+* Making a usable OS which can run on real hardware, not just on emulators or virtual machines.

 # How to Build and Run Aero

 Please make sure you have a **unix-like** host system before building